Sri Lanka's Headingley high

 The first televised Test match, between England and Australia at Lord's.
 The Cricketer reported that "the enthusiasm was tremendous and the famous ground looked its best in the warmth and sunshine, and the giant fire escape at the East corner beyond the Mound brought the wizardry of Television very palpably before everyone's eyes".
 The teams played out a high-scoring draw in what was the second of a five-match series, with Wally Hammond striking 240 to lift England to 494 in the first innings.
 England headed into the final match at The Oval 1-0 down, but pulled off victory to draw the series.

 He may look like a supermodel, but Stuart Broad, born today, is an effective fast bowler who uses his 6ft 5in to gain steep bounce.
 An Ashes-clinching five-for at The Oval and six more in Durban in 2009 turned him into England's spearhead alongside James Anderson.
 For some time he was the side's designated "Enforcer", unsettling batsmen with bouncers while others focused on swinging and pitching the ball up.
 He also worked on his batting and made England's tail particularly bothersome for opposition bowlers - scoring his maiden Test hundred at Lord's against Pakistan in 2010.
 The next year Broad took a hat-trick at Trent Bridge in a match-haul of 8 for 76 against India.
+In 2012 he got on the Lord's honours board with 11 against West Indies, and he took 11 more against Australia in Chester-le-Street a year later, this time ensuring the Ashes were won with a fierce spell after tea on day four, when he took six of the nine Australian wickets to fall.

 Birth of the bowler who became the second-fastest to 50 Test wickets (from just seven matches).
 The first of those games for Vernon Philander was the famous Cape Town Test in 2011, in which South Africa were bowled out for 96 and Australia for 47 - Philander taking 5 for 15.
 He got ten against Sri Lanka in his third Test and picked up his next five-for two Tests later.
 With six five-fors in his first seven Tests, he reached 50 wickets only 139 days from his debut.
+He continued to be solid through 2012, including a five-for against England at Lord's to help South Africa snatch the No. 1 ranking off them, but had an inevitable drop from his stratospheric early heights in 2013.

 A glorious day for Australia at Lord's.
 They began the third day of the second Test, on 276 for 6, 10 runs behind England, but the ominous figure of Steve Waugh was still at the crease.
 He added 66 with Merv Hughes, 50 with Trevor Hohns, and most gallingly of all, 130 with Geoff Lawson, who thumped 74 off only 94 balls.
 Waugh ended up on 152, taking his series tally to 329 runs without being dismissed, and England trailed by 242.
 By the close they were 58 for 3 and it was as good as over, even though David Gower (106) and Robin Smith - who was bowled by Terry Alderman four short of his first Test hundred - did salvage some pride.